What are RV Classes and How to Choose the One That’s Right For You

 While your Class B RV won’t have an entertainment center, it will fit in a normal parking spot, allowing travelers freedom to hang tight for the night anywhere they choose.
 And of course, Class B RVs get far better gas mileage than the other RV Classes.
 If you’re looking for a tiny house on wheels that won’t blow out your gas budget, Class B is where it’s at.

 If you’re interested in owning your own RV, stop by to see us.
 We will help you find the perfect RV for your family, while staying well within budget.
+Contact us today.
 Happy traveling!